369webforall/bug-tracker/README.md

 **1- Adding a Delete Button**

-- In this section we are going to implete feature for delete issue.
+- In this section we are going to implement feature for delete issue.
-- Add Delete Button
+- Add Delete Button, in issues>id>DeleteIssueButton.tsx

 **2- Adding a Confirmation dialog box**

+- When delete button is clicked we need to show the conformation box.
+- we will use radix ui alert componet.

 **3- Building an API**
 **4- Deleting an Issue**
 **5- Handling Errors**